 How to switch auto insurance companies?

-Switching auto insurance companies is easy, and drivers do it every chance.
+Switching auto insurance companies is easy, and drivers do it at every chance.
 Here are a few steps to follow if you want to change companies without making mistakes:

 Step one: Study possible penalties